LoObinma/CFG-Assignments/README.md

 ![creating link between local and remote repository using git clone](./screenshots/git%20clone.png)

-4. Used the commands `git add` to move changes to _README.md_ file from working directory ---> staging area, and then `git commit -m` to save the changes in the staging area to the local repository.
+4. Used the command `git add` to move changes to _README.md_ file from working directory ---> staging area, and then `git commit -m` to save the changes in the staging area to the local repository.

 ![Using commands git add and git commit](./screenshots/git%20add_git%20commit%202.png)